 - Fill the bowls with warm water and/or add a pinch of sugar—both prevent the water from freezing

-- It's a good idea to feed feral cats wet food because it takes less energy for their tummies to digest than dry food, therefore, this will conserve their needed energy to stay naturally warm
+- It's a clever idea to feed feral cats' wet food because it takes less energy for their tummies to digest than dry food, therefore, this will conserve their needed energy to stay naturally warm

 - Feral cats have the skills needed to survive the weather, however, with a little help from their indoor humans, they can be more comfortable and a lot warmer!

 Cold-Weather Tips for Cats

 This is perfect for chilly winter nights (pictured above).
 Not only is this a safe place for feral kitty to get out of the elements, but it's also easy to add a kitty heating pad to it (they are inexpensive).
 The heating pad will hold heat from the warmth of your feral cat and there is enough room for their food which makes it less likely to freeze.

 It's a struggle for kitty to adapt to changes around them, therefore, we must provide them:

 - Toys to keep their inquisitive minds active

 During cold, dreary, tiresome, and bluesy weather, try not to get too grumpy because your cat senses your emotions, and it scares them too.

 Take this time to bond by doing the following:

 - Make sure you have interactive toys and plenty of them—this will make both you and your fur baby happy and stimulate their mind; it's good for their health and enriches their quality of life.

 - Playing also gives them entertainment, exercise, and satisfies their hunting and stalking instincts.